Tariffs stir unrest among American whiskey producers

 Industry giant Brown-Forman Corp., whose brands include Jack Daniel’s Tennessee Whiskey and Woodford Reserve, tried to hedge against tariff-related price increases by stockpiling inventories overseas.
 About one-fourth of its revenues are generated in Europe.

-Beam Suntory, whose brands include Jim Beam and Maker’s Mark, has “contingency plans in place,” company spokeswoman Emily York said without offering specifics.
-She said “no one wins in a trade war,” and the company urged the U.S. and EU to reach a solution.
+Beam Suntory, whose brands include Jim Beam and Maker’s Mark, has “contingency plans in place,” company spokeswoman Emily York.

 But small and mid-sized distilleries often don’t have the luxury to stockpile supplies.